Markil3/Steam-Local-Game-Importer/README.md

 Most of the files were simple enough, as JSON was rather easy to read and write.
 However, the “shortcuts.vdf” configuration file that handled the icon was not in a human-readable format.
 What I did notice, however, is that the various data bits were labeled in the file.
 Using that, I was able determine the exact structure of the file and give my program the ability to modify it.

-This project took approximately 12 hours to complete.
+The initial build of this project took approximately 12 hours to complete.
+It took another 12 hours to reach a Windows-compatible build that can build a shortcuts file from scratch.